gumaerc-testorg/20.109-spring-2010/content/pages/labs/module-3-day-3-testing-cell-viability.md

 *   You should not propose any research question that has been the subject of your UROP or research experience outside of 20.109.
 This proposal must be original.
 *   You should keep in mind that this proposal will be presented to the class, so try to limit your scope to an idea that can be convincingly presented in a twelve minute oral presentation.

 Once you and your partner have decided on a suitable research problem, it's time to become an expert on the topic.
 This will mean searching the literature, talking with people, generating some ideas and critically evaluating them.
 To keep track of your efforts, you should start a wiki catalog on your OpenWetWare user page.
-How you format the page is up to you but check out the "[yeast rebuild](http://openwetware.org/wiki/Yeast_rebuild)" or the "[T7.2](http://openwetware.org/wiki/T7.2)" wiki pages on OpenWetWare for examples of research ideas in process.
+How you format the page is up to you but check out the "{{% resource_link "a90d9c1e-2461-4882-999e-36df5caa2472" "yeast rebuild" %}}" or the "{{% resource_link "ee27d2f8-a392-4734-94dd-85b033e7e0d7" "T7.2" %}}" wiki pages on OpenWetWare for examples of research ideas in process.
 As part of your For Next Time assignment, you will have to print out your wiki page specifying your topic, your research goal and at least two helpful references that you've read and summarized.

 For Next Time
 -------------